-Seven out of ten married women in Bangladesh experience some form of intimate partner violence in their lifetime.
-Source: Report on Violence Against Women Survey 2015, Bangladesh Bureau of Statistics
+Seven out of ten married women in Bangladesh experience violence by their partners.

 The challenge for BRAC is to sustain the gains made in gender equality while also tackling other inequalities; as the lives and work of women in poor households in Bangladesh are shaped not only by patriarchal gender norms but also by class interests, corporate practices and economic policies.

 The approach facilitates locally-led problem solving and adaptation to addressing discriminatory gender norms.
-It starts with problems or issues rather than ready-made solutions, lending itself well to contemporary calls for approaches to development that prioritize learning and adaptation.
+It starts with problems or issues rather than ready-made solutions, lending itself well into temporary approaches to development that prioritise learning and adaptation.

 WHAT WE DO